 A student advocate and mentor of women in technology, Dena is passionate about increasing diversity in STEM fields.
 In 2005, she co-founded the student organization, Women@INI (WINI), to address the unique challenges faced by women in the male-dominated field of engineering.

 Under her leadership, Carnegie Mellon earned three distinct cybersecurity designations from federal agencies as a National Center of Academic Excellence for its merits in information assurance and cyber defense, research and cyber operations.
 Dena is the principal investigator of the National Science Foundation (NSF) CyberCorps® Scholarship for Service (SFS) program, which funnels the next generation of analysts and hackers directly to government service.
 She is also a founding director of Carnegie Mellon CyLab, for which she spearheaded efforts in cybersecurity education, training and outreach.
 In 2005, Dena established the MySecureCyberspace initiative to raise "cyberawareness" in Internet users of all ages through a portal, game and curriculum that reached over one million people in 167 countries.

 Currently, Dena is a member of the American College of Greece Board of Trustees.
-She also serves on the board of advisors for the RSA Conference, Executive Women’s Forum, RedMarlin, Inc. and the Norfolk State University Information Assurance Research, Education and Development Institute.
-Carnegie Mellon honored Dena with the 2012 Barbara Lazarus Award for Graduate Student and Junior Faculty Mentoring and in 2017, she was named as the first recipient of the Barbara Lazarus Professorship in Information Networking.
-She also received the 2008 Women of Influence Award, presented by Alta Associates and CSO Magazine.
-Dena holds a doctorate in higher education management from the University of Pennsylvania.
+She also serves on the board of advisors for the RSA Conference, Executive Women’s Forum, Minorities in Cybersecurity, RedMarlin, Inc., St. Clair Hospital Foundation, and the Norfolk State University Information Assurance Research, Education and Development Institute.

 Jing de Jong-Chen